 - August 05 – “The Parting Glass”, (watch), drama/horror.
 Short film.
 Entry in LA’s 48 Hour Film Project, director: Benjamin Spiegel, Required Elements: Character: Austin or Ashley Cheevers, Winemaker (broad definition: anyone in the wine making industry, Prop: a wallet, Line: “We only have a few minutes.”

-- September 18-26 – “Ouija House“, (trailer, Rotten Tomatoes; buy/rent: Apple, buy: Amazon, Walmart; rent: Redbox), horror, feature film.
-Wikipedia.
+- September 18-26 – “Ouija House“, (trailer, Rotten Tomatoes; buy: Amazon, Walmart; rent: Redbox), horror, feature film.
 Actress: Tara Reid, actress: Mischa Barton, actress: Dee Wallace, press: Entertainment Weekly, director: Ben Demaree, screenplay: Justin Hawkins and Jeff Miller, world premiere on May 5th at Texas Frightmare Weekend!, Wide distribution: September 4, 2018 release.
-Millman Productions.
-Description: “A girl takes her friends to a house with a dark past for a research project.
-They unwittingly summon an evil entity with plans of its own who makes the house part of its sinister game.” – IMDb
+Millman Productions

 - October 27 – Online Christmas commercial

-- November 18-19 “Say After Me“, drama, short film, USC School of Cinematography, screenplay: Luying Zhang, director: Luying Zhang, camera, J. Zhao, production design: David Dellinger
+- November 18-19 “Say After Me“, drama, school project short film, USC School of Cinematography, screenplay: Luying Zhang, director: Luying Zhang, camera, J. Zhao, production design: David Dellinger

 - November 20-22, “Magic Lantern” (trailer), drama, feature film.
 Director: Amir Naderi, screenplay: Amir Naderi, staring Jacqueline Bisset, Monk Serrell Freed and Sophie Lane Curtis.
 A Runner Films Inc. production.
 Screenings: 75th Venice Film Festival 2018 (world premier), Tokyo Filmex.
 Press: Deadline.com, Cinematographe.it (English translation), Quinlan.it (English translation), Variety.com